Last Updated on December 14, 2022 by Sultana Parvin

 12. Turmeric and Curcumin as Anti-aging and Eye Degeneration Supplement

 At present, there is no evidence of whether turmeric or curcumin can enhance human longevity.
-But, with its effectiveness against inflammation, heart-related diseases, brain degeneration, or capability of delaying the growth of cancer tumors and protect the body against free radicals, turmeric or curcumin directly or indirectly perform as an anti-aging supplement.
+But, with its effectiveness against inflammation, heart-related diseases, brain degeneration, or capability of delaying the growth of cancer tumors and protecting the body against free radicals, turmeric or curcumin directly or indirectly perform as an anti-aging supplement.

 In preliminary scientific research published in 2018 shows curcumin-loaded nanoparticles have exiting potential in overcoming ocular barriers and it may help treatment of glaucoma, which is the leading cause of blindness among the aged (over 60 years) people[xiv].
 Besides, curcumin has been found beneficial in the treatment of several other ocular diseases, such as diabetic retinopathy, age-related eye degeneration, and dry eye syndrome, etc.